 Unfortunately, our understanding of SIBO and how to effectively treat it is still evolving.
 Even with effective treatment, SIBO has a recurrence rate of 44%.
 (Source) Again, I believe this dismal statistic has a lot to do with the fact that killing overgrowths has been the almost exclusive approach to SIBO until more recently.

-To reduce the risk of recurrence, it’s important to use antibiotics and antimicrobials judiciously, to address the more global gut dysfunctions listed above, and to eat a plant rich diet that feeds a diverse microbiome.
+To reduce the risk of recurrence, it’s important to use antibiotics and antimicrobials judiciously, to use SIBO specific antibiotics when needed, address the more global gut dysfunctions listed above, and to eat a plant rich diet that feeds a diverse microbiome.

 Steps to Reduce Risk of SIBO Recurrence

-- Eat a nutrient dense diet with a broad variety of plant foods for fiber, polyphenols.
+- Eat a nutrient dense diet with as broad a variety of plant foods that you can tolerate.

 - Minimize intake of inflammatory foods like processed vegetable oils, refined foods, and added sugars.